Allison Cummings - Professor

 He has published on numerous aspects of modern and contemporary literature including ''The Misplaced I: Il fu Mattia Pascal and the Spectrality of Identity.''
 PSA 20: Official Publication of the Pirandello Society of America, Volume 20 (2007): 7-17 and ''The Vanishing Point: The Dis-Integration of Female Identity in Paul Bowles's Sheltering Sky.''
 South Atlantic Review (Summer 2006): 24-52.

 Public lectures include ''The Ghost Project: A Reading from a Novel in Progress.''
 Southern New Hampshire University.
 February 16, 2012.

-Benjamin Nugent - Director of Creative Writing, Assistant Professor
+Benjamin Nugent - Director of MFA, Assistant Professor

 Charles Wilbert - Professor